A staggering 17.9 million adults in the U.S. have reported problems with using their voice, according to the National Institutes of Health.

 Our team will create a customized treatment plan — with an unwavering commitment to achieving your vocal performance goals.

 Experience the Great Speech difference by booking your free introductory call.
-It takes just a few minutes and may make a world of difference for you to find the speech-language pathologist you’ve needed for voice therapy.
+It only takes a few minutes and may make a world of difference for you to find the speech-language pathologist you’ve needed for voice therapy.

 Please note this content is strictly for informational purposes only, not medical advice, diagnosis, or treatment.
 Please speak with your medical doctor regarding any medical concerns.